 Again – speak to your supervisor.
 Make sure that they tell you which your collection area is, and show you where you need to take your rubbish.
 Ask them to translate for you!
 Gomi can be a big headache, especially if you’re used to chucking it all in one bag and forgetting about it.
 But if you establish early on the correct procedures for your area you can save yourself a lot of headaches and embarrassments in the future!

 There are some simple things you can do to reduce the amount of rubbish you accumulate in Japan.
-Take your own bag to the supermarket and say “Fukuro wa irimasen” to stop unnecessary bags being used.
+Take your own bag to the supermarket and say “Fukuro wa irimasen” to save money and reduce plastic consumption.
 Carry a pair of reusable chopsticks in your bag so that you never need to rely on waribashi.
 You can also affix the following note to your postbox to stop flyers you can’t read for products you don’t want being delivered: チラシを入れないで下さい

 Many things can be recycled in Toyama.
 Supermarkets will often have bins at the entrance where you can throw away styrofoam, milk cartons and plastic food containers.